aviacommerce/avia-docs/content/blog/2018-08-02-avia-vision.md

 **Simplify e-commerce ecosystem by creating and unifying smart services and providing consistent, cost-effective solution to sellers helping them sell more.**

 There are many e-commerce suits available in the market, but none provides every essential service under one hood to complete e-commerce store.
 These individual services charge a lot and as a result the total costs for any SME store shoot up.
-For eg. For a million customers a smart CRM platform would $3000-5000/month, shipping service would cost $500/month, email service would cost $4000/month, sms service would cost $1800/month.
+For eg. For a million customers a smart CRM platform would $3000-5000/month, shipping software(excluding shipping charges) would cost $500/month, email service would cost $4000/month, sms service would cost $1800/month.

 If this system of e-commerce platform and their connected external services can be brought together under one roof, it will enable the clients to experience consistency in various services and, a huge reduction in cost.
 Our initial research shows the current cost of running an e-commerce system can be brought down by a factor of 7X in short-term and by 10X in long term.